The Waffle House

 I was satisfied with my outing and determined to shoot the roll of film to complete my testing of the new camera.

-A few days alter (yesterday), Older Son and I decided to get out of the house and check some of the pawn shops and thrift stores for film cameras.
+A few days later (yesterday), Older Son and I decided to get out of the house and check some of the pawn shops and thrift stores for film cameras.
 The first pawn shop we stopped at asked “Do they even develop film anymore?”

 “Yes, they do.”
 I responded.